iblsoft/swimdemo/README.md

     - Otherwise, the filename is based on the message subject, if present.
     - Otherwise, a timestamp is used to name the file.

-### Dependencies
+### Installation & Dependencies

-The AMQP client requires Python 3.9+.
-The only package that needs to be installed on top of what is provided in the Python standard library is `python-qpid-proton`.
-Before installing the package, make sure you have `openssl-devel`, `libffi-devel`, and `python3-devel` packages installed (these are names of the packages on RHEL and its derivatives).
-They are necessary for building the Qpid Proton package.
+The AMQP client requires Python 3.9 or later and the `python-qpid-proton` module, which can be installed using **pip**.

+Before installing `python-qpid-proton`, make sure you have the following packages installed in your Linux distribution, otherwise the installation will fail:
+- `openssl-devel`,
+- `libffi-devel`,
+- `python3-devel`,
+- `gcc`.

-You can install `python-qpid-proton` in a virtual environment under your user account, if you do not wish to install it for all users of your server:
+We suggest you install `python-qpid-proton` in a virtual environment under a regular user account (unless you wish to install it for all users of your server):

 ```bash
 python -m venv ~/amqp-client-env
 ~/amqp-client-env/venv/bin/pip install python-qpid-proton